IMG_8959_preview.jpeg

 After actively pursuing writing and publication opportunities throughout high school, I continued my education at Simon Fraser University, where I obtained a Bachelor of Arts with a Major in Communication and a Biomedical Physiology and Kinesiology Certificate in Health and Fitness Studies.

 I am a self-defined rink rat, and can often be found at a rink in the Lower Mainland either volunteering as a head coach with one of VFIHA’s U18 teams or playing with my own rec team.
-In addition, I sit on the VFIHA board as their Director of Community Engagement.

 Interested in working with me on your next project?
 Click the button below to get in touch.